sanrajagopal/DSC232RGroupProject/README.md

 ## Introduction

-The OBIS (Ocean Biodiversity Information System) dataset is a collection of marine animal observations built from collected documentation, volunteer-provided observations, and aggregated data sets whose records go back over 100 years.
+The OBIS (Ocean Biodiversity Information System) dataset (OBIS 2024) is a collection of marine animal observations built from collected documentation, volunteer-provided observations, and aggregated data sets whose records go back over 100 years.
 This open-access data provides information on marine biodiversity to help highlight insights for scientific communities and generate potential sustainability practices.
 We chose this dataset because we were curious about what different attributes could affect a species' endangerment and whether we can predict if a species is or will be endangered with those features.
 The IUCN (International Union for Conservation of Nature) is an international organization that is primarily known for its red list categories.
 Figure 2 shows the different red list categories: extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened, and least concerned.
 These labels determine a species' risk of extinction.
-Our goal is to dive into the OBIS data set and create a classifier that can accurately predict whether a species may be at risk of becoming threatened according to the IUCN red list categories.
+Our goal is to dive into the OBIS dataset (OBIS 2024) and create a classifier that can accurately predict whether a species may be at risk of becoming threatened according to the IUCN red list categories.

-The OBIS data set can be downloaded here: [OBIS Data Set](https://obis.org/data/access/)
+The OBIS dataset (OBIS 2024) can be downloaded here: [OBIS Data Set](https://obis.org/data/access/)

 You can follow along in our Jupyter Notebook here: [Jupyter Notebook](https://github.com/sanrajagopal/DSC232RGroupProject/blob/main/obis.ipynb)